Skip to main content

 2029-2032IBS enters transition.
 Gradual reduction of ISS/ICMS, gradual increase of IBS.Two systems coexisting.
 Period of greatest operational complexity.
 Automation mandatory.

 2033Full IBS/CBS system.
-Extinction of PIS, COFINS, IPI, ICMS, and ISS.Unified regime, full credit, rate locked at 26.5%.
+Extinction of PIS, COFINS, IPI, ICMS, and ISS.Unified regime, full credit in the regular regime, rate at the reference level of 26.5%, set by the Federal Senate.

 The critical period is 2029 to 2032.
 For four years, two tax systems operate in parallel.
 Companies without automated processes by then will face a compliance operational cost that may exceed the tax cost itself.
 Automation is not optional.
 It is a survival condition.